hackanoho/project-ideas/README.md

 - Working with people from Papa Reo on machine learning applied to Māori and Pacific Languages
 - Working to improve the hacka-noho concept and delivery

+vishal is hacking you and changing your readme